yulrizka/cron/docs/README.md

 		// cron entry matched
 	}

-	// MemStore implements Store object which persist entries and events (triggered entries) to memory store.
+	// MemStore implements Store object which persists entries and events (triggered entries)
-	// This store is volatile and used here for example.
+	// to the memory store.
+This store will not be persisted during restart
-	// For real usage use persisted SQLStore (other example below). store := &cron.MemStore{}
+	// and used here for example.
+For real usage use persisted SQLStore (other example below). store := &cron.MemStore{}
 	store.AddEntry(ctx, entry)